 There are a number of bits and bobs going into these cookies to make sure they taste great – almond flour, almond butter, caramel-like date sugar, and (of course) more chocolate than you probably need.
 This is my go-to for gluten free cookies and I think they’re just as good as my rye chocolate chip cookies.

-Everything’s mixed in a single bowl – as you can see in the video – for less mess and more fun.
+As you can see in the recipe video, everything is mixed in one bowl, for less mess and more fun.
 And while I’m not averse to tossing an egg in my cookie dough, these really don’t need it.
 I love how easy these cookies are.

 Right now is cookie baking season, I know, but chocolate chip cookies are good year round and this recipe isn’t holiday specific anyway.
 (But if you’re looking, here’s a collection of healthy Christmas cookies.)